Erreur32/homeassistant-dozzle-addon/dozzle/DOCS.md

 ### Q: Why can't I see any containers?
 A: Check if Docker socket is properly mounted and verify Docker API access permissions.

+### Q: How do I change the port?
+A: Go to the add-on configuration page and modify the `port` option to your desired port number.

 ### Q: Is authentication required?
 A: By default, the add-on uses Home Assistant authentication.
-You can enable additional protection by setting `protected: true`.
+You can enable additional protection by setting `protected: true` in the add-on configuration.

 ### Q: Does it affect performance?
 A: Dozzle is very lightweight and only reads logs when requested.
 It doesn't store any data locally.